cmu-soda/AlloyMax/benchmark/README.md

 sh run.sh
 ```
 The result of each benchmark run can be found in one_result_max.csv, one_result_maxsat_part.csv (for spec-based partitioning), and one_result_maxsat_part_auto.cvs (for auto-partitioning) in the respective directories.

-## AlloyMax Source Code
-You can also access the source code of AlloyMax from: https://github.com/SteveZhangBit/org.alloytools.alloy/tree/maxsat

-This repository is a fork from the original Alloy project.
-Our modification is on branch ```maxsat```.
-You can follow the build instruction for Alloy to build AlloyMax.